Chemical synthesis

 Chemical synthesis (chemical combination) is the artificial execution of chemical reactions to obtain one or more products.
 This occurs by physical and chemical manipulations, usually involving one or more reactions.
 In modern laboratory uses, the process is reproducible and reliable.

 A chemical synthesis involves one or more compounds (known as reagents or reactants) that will experience a transformation under certain conditions.
 Various reaction types can be applied to formulate a desired product.
-This requires mixing the compounds in a reaction vessel, such as a chemical reactor or a simple round-bottom flask.
 Many reactions require some form of processing ("work-up") or purification procedure to isolate the final product.

 The amount produced by chemical synthesis is known as the reaction yield.
 Typically, yields are expressed as a mass in grams (in a laboratory setting) or as a percentage of the total theoretical quantity that could be produced based on the limiting reagent.
 A side reaction is an unwanted chemical reaction that can reduce the desired yield.
 The word synthesis was used first in a chemical context by the chemist Hermann Kolbe.